 Treatment of Viral Arthritis

 Viral arthritis is mild and requires only symptomatic treatment.
-NSAIDs, low dose prednisone is used and virus specific drugs when needed are used.
+NSAIDs, low dose steroids are mostly used.
+Antiviral drugs are used when indicated.

 Surgical drainage is not indicated unless septic arthritis is considered likely.
 Gentle mobilization may be initiated after a few days of rest.